Are There Monkeys In Hawaii?

 What Species Of Monkeys Can Be Found In Honolulu Zoo?

-There are six monkeys that can be found at the Honolulu Zoo: the black-handed spider monkey, golden lion tamarin, orangutan, chimpanzee, siamang, and Hamadryas baboon.
+There are five primates that can be found at the Honolulu Zoo: the black-handed spider monkey, golden lion tamarin, orangutan, siamang, and Hamadryas baboon.
 They are all cared for by a team of dedicated animal care professionals who work to ensure their health and wellbeing.
+The zoo’s last two chimpanzees, Kumi and her son Kibale, left in October 2024 for the Gladys Porter Zoo in Texas while their old habitat is rebuilt, so chimpanzees are no longer on display here.